Antkky/Antkky/README.md

 # Hi, I'm Antkky (Anthony Hall)

 ## About Me
-- 🏦 Quant & AI Developer | Day Trader
+- Quant, AI, and Full Stack Developer
-- 📊 Passionate about financial technology, AI, and algorithmic trading
+- Passionate about financial technology, AI, and algorithmic trading
-- 🤖 Building ML & deep learning models for market prediction
-- 🎓 Studying mathematics, economics, computer science
+- Math Major and CS Minor
-- 🛠️ Experienced in Python, JavaScript, C#, and more
+- Experienced in Python, JavaScript, C#, C++ (basically any language)
-- 👶 Coding Since 9yo and trading at 12
+- Coding Since 9yo and trading at 12

-## Current Projects
-- 🔹 **Deep QLearning Intraday-Trading AI** – Reinforcement learning model for order flow & volume-based predictions
-- 🔹 **Monte Carlo Options Pricing** – C++ framework for simulating options price movements
-- 🔹 **Crypto Exchange Data Collector** - Multithreaded data collector for multiple crypto exchanges then uploads to AWS s3
-- 🔹 **Statistical Arbitrage Trading Algo** - Research repo for a Euro Pound stat arb strategy with backtrader & jupyter notebook

 ## Tech Stack
 **Languages:**